yiangmeng/aws-react-native-amplify-workshop/appsync/README.md

 }
 ```

-With Amplify CLI, you get a CRUD API with paging and filtering built-in; input types are created for each of the mutations and subscriptions are set up on each mutation; the backing store in a DynamoDB database.
+With Amplify CLI, you get a CRUD API out of the box with paging and filtering built-in; input types are created for each of the mutations and subscriptions are set up on each mutation; with the backing data storage in a DynamoDB database.

 Now, let's back the data store with AWS ElasticSearch Service - this is good for basic searches and filtering, but you may want better searchability of your data.
 For example, you might want to do geo-lookups, or faceted search.
 For this sort of functionality, it would be a good idea to stream the data from DynamoDB to an ElasticSearch Service.
 To do that, add the @searchable directive to the type:

 ```
 type Event @model @searchable {